DDDrag0/RiseToRuins-Modloader/README.md

 The following enhancements are planned for future releases:

-- **Persistent mod state** – the loader will remember which mods are enabled/disabled between sessions.
-- **Support for additional structures** – allow mods that modify not only `ObjectFlags` but also tiles, entities, or other game components.
 - **In‑app mod information** – display a short description, author, and version for each mod (via a `mod.json` file inside the zip).
-- **Mod conflict detection** – warn if two mods try to modify the same class.

 Your feedback and contributions are always welcome!